BigPolarBear1/factorization/README.md

 Update: Quickly changed a few things so it just uses a residue map.
 Going to implement p-adic lifting.
 Will probably just implement some placeholder bruteforce logic for a while.. doesn't really matter for testing purposes plus I can use it later when implementing proper p-adic lifting to make sure it's working and not skipping solutions.
 I hope with p-adic lifting I can skip having to calculate legendre symbols for the primes that I cant convert into a quadratic because div isn't a quadratic residue... and then all that's left really is finding a "good div" that maps to a valid solution in my residue map for each prime.
 Easy enough.
 I can do this actually.. lol.
 Fuck them all.
 Fuck Russia, Fuck MAGA.
 You went after the gays and queers.
 Get destroyed by one now.
 Fucking losers.
 I piss on all of you.
 I fucking despise you.
 Fucking traitors.
 Fucking russian lapdogs.
 R*tards.

+Update: Oh shit..
+I was doing analysis.. there are "divisors" that will yield an enormous amount of b-smooths... oh shit... and I think I can calculate when this happens. oh shit....
+I swear if this works like I think it will.. go to hell for forcing me to burn my work when it could have been used to fucking pown russia instead.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>